Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Intra-Weight Mixed-precision Quantization

-\textbf{Motivations and Insights.} Some previous methods like SpQR~\cite{spqr}, SparseGPT~\cite{sparsegpt} and AWQ~\cite{awq} have analyzed that the quantization errors are large in specific groups, so we further depict the range of weights per group, as shown in Figure~\ref{fig:raq_challenge}(b).
+Some previous methods like SpQR~\cite{spqr}, SparseGPT~\cite{sparsegpt} and AWQ~\cite{awq} have analyzed that the quantization errors are large in specific groups.
+So we depict the range of weights by groups, as shown in Figure~\ref{fig:m1_challenge}.
 The range of weights exhibits different distributions for different groups, and only a small fraction of groups show a large range while the others show a small range.
 Applying 4-bit quantization to these groups with a large range can reduce the quantization error.
-Thus, our key insight is, \textbf{only a small fraction of weights requires 4-bit quantization and average bit can be still reduced by applying 2-bit quantization on the other groups.}
+Thus, our key insight is, \textbf{the range by groups varies inside weight matrix and some groups require 4-bit quantization to reduce large quantization error.}